-- The extra layer of protection – Though glasses are not 100% protective, they do act as an extra layer of protection against the onslaught of potential virus.
+- The extra layer of protection – Though glasses are not 100% protective, they do act as an extra layer of protection against the onslaught of potential viruses.
 It also helps the wearer to avoid touching their eyes unnecessarily.
 Since it is possible for the virus to enter your eyes through the sides, bottom, or top of the glass, it is recommended that you opt for safety goggles if you are exposed to any potentially infected person.

 - Eye medicine prescriptions – It is recommended that you stock up your eye medicine prescriptions so that you have enough supply during the lockdown period.
 You can ask your ophthalmologist to prescribe for extra supplies so that you don’t have to worry if the supply suddenly becomes limited or unavailable due to the pandemic.
 Also, make sure that you do not wait until the last moment to contact your eye care provider as most of them will focus only on emergency cases during the COVID-19 outbreak.

 - Avoid eye rubbing – Rubbing of eyes is a very common practice and a naturally inclined one.
 However, if you wish to reduce your risk of getting infected by a coronavirus, then it is very important for you to break this habit.
 In case there is a need for you to rub or touch your eyes or even glasses, it is recommended that you use a tissue rather than your fingers.
 Also, in case you use eye drops and have to use them on a regular basis, make sure that you first wash your hands with soap for at least 20 seconds.
 Once you have sued the eye drops, wash or sanitize your hands once again.